 - amendments and revisions to documented information,

-- effectiveness of corrective action taken on nonconformities found during internal audits,
+- effectiveness of corrective action taken on nonconformities found during internal audits (requirements for iso 9001),

 - decisions taken at management review meetings,